‘Cause I’m ultraluminary.’

 Overall, the movie surpasses expectations with a satisfying ending that showcases Fei Fei and her family getting along with her step-mom and step-brother, joining the table during the Moon Festival.
 The Pixar-like 3D animation for the movie is phenomenal, and the emphasized details on the Chinese legend help make the movie more interesting in the audience members’ eyes.

 With its release, some criticize the story for being too unrealistic.
 However, it should be noted that the story is based on a legend that is largely open for interpretation, to which the animators choose the basis of the story being about colorful moon characters.
-Artistically, the animators really outdid themselves by immersing viewers within the world of the moon, creating a lively and colorful atmosphere that makes up the second half of the main character’s journey.
+Artistically, the animators really outdid themselves by immersing viewers in the world of the moon, creating a lively and colorful atmosphere that makes up the second half of the main character’s journey.

-With the great animation, interesting storyline and accurate cultural depictions, the movie transcends beyond the old legend with a unique story for new audiences.
+With the great animation, interesting storyline and accurate cultural depictions, the movie transcends the old legend with a unique story for new audiences.